microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 ### Results on MI250X with 1 GCD

-With runtime tuning enabled, we get following perference number on one GCD of a MI250X GPU:
+With runtime tuning enabled, we get following performance number on one GCD of a MI250X GPU:

 | Optimizations                                                         | Average Latency (batch_size=1) | Memory in MB (batch_size=1) | Average Latency (batch_size=8) | Memory in MB (batch_size=8) |
 | --------------------------------------------------------------------- | ------------------------------ | --------------------------- | ------------------------------ | --------------------------- |